WEBSITE PRIVACY NOTICE

 - analysing your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 To help us to do this effectively, we may make use of additional information about you that is available from external sources;

-- offering you the opportunity to take part in competitions and prize promotions.
-Entry to competitions is entirely voluntary, and you are under no obligation to take up an invitation from us to enter;
+- offering you the opportunity to take part in customer feedback surveys, user groups, competitions and prize promotions.
+Your participation in competitions and/or surveys is entirely voluntary, and you are under no obligation to take up an invitation from us to participate;

 - delivering relevant advertising to you; and